 5. Conference Phones

 A conference phone is designed for group calls in meeting rooms or shared workspaces.
-Unlike a regular phone, it has multiple microphones and speakers to capture voices from different people around a table That's the part that actually makes a difference..
+Unlike a regular phone, it has multiple microphones and speakers to capture voices from different people around a table Simple, but easy to overlook..

 Conference phones are commonly used in: